-Generates linq to Entity Framework Queries by examining the EF data model, thus allowing for code reduction for queries to commonly requested entities.
+Generates linq to Entity Framework Queries by examining an EF data model, thus allowing for code reduction for queries to commonly requested entities.

 On a recent project which used Entity Framework, we had tons of repository methods for almost every conceivable get, e.g., GetMostCommonEntityByThis, GetMostCommonEntityByThat, GetMostCommonEntityByThisList, GetMostCommonEntityByThatList, GetMostCommonEntityByTheOther, etc. ad nauseum.

 This is what I came up with.
-It seems to work surprisingly well.
-It certainly doesn't work for all situations, but it does for very many.
+It works surprisingly well.
+It doesn't work for all situations (most notably if you need an outer join), but it does for very many.
+If it doesn't create the join you want, you may need to give it a hint (search code for "passThroughEntityName").

 In our case, we have (essentially) these kinds of entities:

-The first thing that the dynamic filter library (EntityModelNavigator.cs) does is determine the relationships between the necessary entities.
+The first thing that the dynamic filter library does is determine the relationships between the necessary entities (in EntityModelNavigator.cs).
 It builds lists of NavigationItem objects which know which entity they're navigating from and to as well as the relationship and multiplicity between the entities.Code Generation

-Next the dynamic filter library (LinqGenerator.cs) generates the necessary linq to EF C# code by using those NavigationItem objects.
-The result of LinqGenerator.Generate will be a static class with a single static method.Your Wrapper / Implementation
+Next the dynamic filter library generates the necessary linq to EF C# code by using those NavigationItem objects (in LinqGenerator.cs).
+The result of LinqGenerator.Generate will be the code for a static class with a single static method.Your Wrapper / Implementation

 The sample implementation (AdventureWorksImplementation project) is not realistic, and the All method in EntityService would probably not be too terribly useful.
 I used the regular AdventureWorks 2012 sample database and struggled for a bit trying to come up with some useful case, but there's nothing anywhere near as obvious as my own case.
 I probably should've used the AdventureWorksLT scaled down database, but it any case it's working and demonstrates how the dynamic filter is to be used.Getting it Working